threefoldfoundation/info_legal/src/privacypolicy.md

 ### How do we store your data?

-We do not export and/or store any data on any of the websites using this privacy policy.
+We store the anonmyzed data in Matomo for us to research usage and improve user experience on our websites.
-We only analyze the anonymized data in Google Analytics.
+We store email addresses in Mailerlite's system.

 ### Marketing

-We will not use your information for any (re)marketing reasons, nor send you information about products and/or services of ours or any partner companies.
+We will not use your information for any (re)marketing reasons, nor send you information about products and/or services of ours or any partner companies unless you explicitly agreed to signing up for our newsletter.

 ### What are your data protection rights?